top of page

 Youth worker, bush craft/rewilding educator, bow hunter & wild foods enthusiast.

 Will co-facilitates rewilding gatherings/events with Wild Beings, teaching an array of rewilding skills with ecological context, consideration, and with a sense of reciprocity.
 Some of these skills include, wild bush foods and medicines, fire by friction, cordage making & natural fibre retting, wood carving, animal hide tanning, and shelter building.
-Will also co-facilitates family camps with Wildcraft Australia, teaches bushcraft and rewilding in schools and brings bushcraft and rewilding skills into a therapeutic setting with disadvantaged youth.
+Will has a deep connection to ethical bow hunting & any form of subsistence hunting & foraging.
+He also co-facilitates family camps with Wildcraft Australia, teaches bushcraft and rewilding in schools and brings bushcraft and rewilding skills into a therapeutic setting with disadvantaged youth.

 Clay Hungerford